Are you shopping for cookware but can’t decide between All-Clad and HexClad?

 Difference 1: Construction

-The major difference between HexClad and All-Clad non-stick cookware is how it’s constructed.
+The major difference between HexClad and All-Clad cookware is how it’s constructed.

 Let’s start with HexClad.